Prices from Amazon AU, checked 12 August 2026. Drag, swipe or use the arrows.

 VRAM: 12GB GDDR7 • Boost: 2540 MHz • TDP: 250W • PSU: 650W native 12V-2×6 • Slot width: 2-slot (SFF Ready) • Memory bus: 192-bit (28 Gbps)

-AI workload performance — the VRAM cliff is real
+AI workload performance: the VRAM cliff is real

 Concrete VRAM thresholds for popular 2026 workloads:

-• Stable Diffusion 1.5: 4GB minimum, 6GB comfortable.
+- Stable Diffusion 1.5: 4GB minimum, 6GB comfortable.
 Every card here handles it.

-• SDXL at FP16: 8-10GB.
+- SDXL at FP16: 8-10GB.
 Every card here handles it.

-• Flux Dev quantised (Q4_0): ~12GB — sits right on the 5070's ceiling.
+- Flux Dev quantised (Q4_0): ~12GB: sits right on the 5070's ceiling.
 Comfortable on 16GB cards.

-• Flux Dev at full FP16: 24GB.
+- Flux Dev at full FP16: 24GB.
 Only the 5090 handles this without quantisation compromise.

-• Llama 3.1 8B at Q4: 6-7GB.
+- Llama 3.1 8B at Q4: 6-7GB.
 Every card handles it.

-• Llama 3.1 13B at Q4: 9-10GB — right on the 5070's edge.
+- Llama 3.1 13B at Q4: 9-10GB: right on the 5070's edge.

-• Llama 3.1 14B at Q4: 11-12GB — the 5070 chokes; 16GB cards are comfortable.
+- Llama 3.1 14B at Q4: 11-12GB: the 5070 chokes; 16GB cards are comfortable.

-• Llama 3.1 70B at Q4: 40GB — only the 5090 with aggressive offload, and even then it crawls.
+- Llama 3.1 70B at Q4: 40GB: only a 32GB card with aggressive offload, and even then it crawls.

-• Fine-tuning: Add at least 1.5× the model size as headroom.
+- Fine-tuning: Add at least 1.5× the model size as headroom.
 Effectively only the 5090 is a fine-tuning card for anything beyond toy models.

 The 5070's 12GB is the cutoff that most often disappoints.
 People who buy a 5070 thinking "I'll just dabble in AI later" hit the wall the first time they try to run a current-gen image model or anything past a small chat LLM.
-If there's any chance you'll touch AI work, spend the $360 on the 5070 Ti.
+If there's any chance you'll touch AI work, spend the extra $900 on the 5070 Ti.

 What we see fail at the bench